8ft0/study-guide/docs/linux/running/system-monitoring.md

     - **Grafana**:
         - Install and configure Grafana for data visualization.

-By using this cheat sheet, new starters can efficiently monitor system performance and resource usage on a Linux system, ensuring optimal operation and quick troubleshooting.
+By using this study sheet, new starters can efficiently monitor system performance and resource usage on a Linux system, ensuring optimal operation and quick troubleshooting.